WorksheetPlanning limits applyLast reviewed July 7, 2026

 • Load is the monthly or daily kWh target entered in the calculator.

-• Offset is the share of load planned to be served by the PV system.
+• Target coverage is the share of load intended to be served by the PV system.

 • Array kW is the DC size of the module group.

-• Annual degradation screens year-25 production from the first-year estimate.
+• Annual degradation estimates year-25 production from the first-year result.

 Worked examples